-On May 15, 2018, the FDA granted final approval for Eagle's ready-to-dilute bendamustine hydrochloride solution in a 500ml admixture for the treatment of patients with chronic lymphocytic leukemia (CLL) and patients with indolent B-cell non-Hodgkin lymphoma (NHL) that has progressed during or within six months of treatment with rituximab or a rituximab-containing regimen.
+On May 15, 2018, the FDA granted final approval for Eagle's ready-to-dilute bendamustine hydrochloride solution in a 500ml admixture for the treatment of patients with chronic lymphocytic leukemia ("CLL") and patients with indolent B-cell non-Hodgkin lymphoma ("NHL") that has progressed during or within six months of treatment with rituximab or a rituximab-containing regimen.

 On March 24, 2016 the FDA denied the Company's request for seven years of orphan drug exclusivity in the U.S., for Bendeka.
 In April 2016, the Company filed a lawsuit against the FDA arguing that Bendeka is entitled to orphan drug exclusivity as a matter of law (see Note 12.
 Legal Proceedings).
 On July 2, 2014, the FDA granted the Company orphan drug designations for Bendeka for the treatment of CLL and indolent B-cell NHL.
 The designations were based on a plausible hypothesis that Bendeka is "clinically superior" to a drug previously approved for the same indications.
 Generally, an orphan-designated drug is eligible for seven years of marketing exclusivity for the orphan-designated indications upon approval of the drug for those indications.
-On June 8, 2018, the U.S. District Court for the District of Columbia (the "Court") issued a decision requiring the FDA to grant seven years of orphan drug exclusivity (ODE) in the U.S., for Bendeka, and on July 8, 2018 the FDA granted such ODE through December 2022.
+On June 8, 2018, the U.S. District Court for the District of Columbia (the "Court") issued a decision requiring the FDA to grant seven years of orphan drug exclusivity ("ODE") in the U.S., for Bendeka, and on July 8, 2018 the FDA granted such ODE through December 2022.
 In addition, on July 8, 2018, the FDA submitted a Motion to Alter or Amend the Judgement Pursuant to Rule 59(e), pursuant to which the FDA requested the Court amend its decision to make clear that the decision does not affect any applications referencing TREANDA.
 The FDA's motion was denied by the Court on August 1, 2018 on the grounds that FDA was seeking an inappropriate advisory opinion.
-The Company continues to believe that an appropriate application of orphan drug exclusivity would first allow generic TREANDA entrants in December 2022, rather than November 2019, and expects to vigorously pursue the scope of its exclusivity grant.
+The Company continues to believe that an appropriate application of orphan drug exclusivity grant.